gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IDE providers use these new introduced methods to determine the target runtime and bytecode level information.

-### Continuous build improvements
+### Continuous build reacts to changes during build execution

-Continuous build will now trigger a rebuild when an input file is changed during build execution.
+[Continuous build](userguide/continuous_build.html) will now trigger a rebuild when an input file is changed during build execution.

 ### Support for Twirl source sets to use Java default imports